 This service call is intended to control the IRC.
-Invoking this service call does not transit the system to the CPU locked state or the dispatching disabled state.
+This service call does not transition the system to the CPU locked state nor does it transition the system to the dispatching disabled state.
 Therefore, dispatching still occurs even if all interrupts are disabled due to this service call.
 In addition, if interrupts are disabled, they remain disabled after task dispatching.